-Method of Calculation: This measure is calculated by running a query of CCEDS for all examinations processed during the reporting period.
+Method of Calculation: A query of CCEDS is run for all examinations processed to report this measure.
+The total is the number of all examinations processed during the reporting period.

-Data Limitations: Receiving the examinations at the central office for processing is dependent on the designated agents submitting it timely.
+Data Limitations: General market and economic conditions impact the number of occupational license applications.
+Receipt of the examinations at the central office for processing is dependent on the designated agents submitting it timely.

-Calculation Type: Cumulative New Measure: No
+Calculation Type: Cumulative New Measure: No Desired Performance: Above projections

-1.2.4 op 3 Number of licenses and registrations issued
+1.2.4 op 3 Number of Licenses and Registrations Issued

-Short Definition: The number of new, newly upgraded, or renewed licenses and registrations issued to individuals and companies during the reporting period.
+Short Definition: The number of new or renewed licenses and registrations issued to individuals and companies.